Sita

 In some versions of the epic, Maya Sita, an illusion created by Agni, takes Sita's place and is abducted by Ravana and suffers his captivity, while the real Sita hides in the fire.
-Some scriptures also mention her previous birth being Vedavati, a woman Ravana tries to molest.
+Some scriptures also mention her previous birth as Vedavati, a woman Ravana tries to molest.
 After proving her purity, Rama and Sita return to Ayodhya, where they are crowned as king and queen.
-One day, a man questions Sita's purity and in order to prove her innocence and maintain his own and the kingdom's dignity, Rama sends Sita into the forest near the sage Valmiki's ashram.
-Years later, Sita returns to the womb of her mother, the Earth, for release from a cruel world and as a testimony of her purity, after she reunites her two sons Kusha and Lava with their father Rama.
+One day, a man questions Sita's fidelity and in order to prove her innocence and maintain his own and the kingdom's dignity, Rama sends Sita into the forest near the sage Valmiki's ashram.
+Years later, Sita returns to the womb of her mother, the Earth, for release from a cruel world and as a testimony to her purity, after she reunites her two sons Kusha and Lava with their father Rama.

 Etymology and other names

 The goddess is best known by the name "Sita", derived from the Sanskrit word sīta, furrow.